-In the spirit of leaving no one behind, UNFPA also ensured support to the male engagement through promoting their involvement in the access to SRH services in the health facilities.
-For example, in Mokhotlong, UNFPA supported the operation of a male clinic which responded to the needs of men, in addition to promoting their support to their spouses in accessing services.
+In the spirit of leaving no one behind, UNFPA also ensure support to the male engagement through promoting their involvement in the access to SRH services in the health facilities.
+For example, in Mokhotolong, UNFPA supported the operation of a male clinic which responded to the needs of men, in addition to promoting their support to their spouses in accessing services.
 Interviews with the healthcare workers indicated that the support of the male clinics enhanced integration of the SRH/FP/HIV/GBV services and support by the male folk (Interviews with MoH, Beneficiaries and CO).

 While there were efforts made during the period of coverage to increase integration of SRH, HIV and GBV services targeting the adolescent, youth, there are still gaps that exist to ensure these are effectively integrated.
 At the moment, there is inadequate coordination of HIV and AIDS functions between MoH and NAC, despite the requirement by SADC to ensure that MoH and NAC strengthen coordination.
 For example; NAC uses LePSHA to report while MoH uses DHIS2 and this is challenging in alignment of response.
-There is also a rising level of new infections among the young people, in addition to inadequate evidence-based response; inadequate male
+There is also a rising level of new infections among the young people, in addition to inadequate evidence-based response; inadequate engagement on the HIV and AIDS discourse to ensure effective integration of GBV issues, in addition to